evanx/refile/README.md

 Note that the path is split up with `/` so that when using a simple file system as BLOB storage, e.g served using Nginx, there will be a limited number of files per subdirectory, for practical reasons.

-In the case of `data/key/` the path prefixes are determined from the SHA of the key itself:
+In the case of `data/key/` the path is prefixed by part of the SHA of the key itself:
 ```
 $ echo -n 'user:evanxsummers' | openssl sha1 -binary | base64 | cut -b1-8
 SY4oZdUV
 ```
+Hence the path prefix `/data/key/SY4o/ZdUV` for that key.

 Additionally two historical versions are stored:
 - a copy named according to the SHA of the contents i.e. content addressable